mzienert/altiverr-core/README.md

 [Configuration details]

 ## Integration Points
-[How this connects with other asaRacing components]
+[How this connects with other altiverr components]